-Cow Description • Cow must be identified via 4HOnline by May 15 th .
+/ Cow Description Cow must be identified via 4HOnline by May 15th.
 All cows must be owned, and under the care prior to January 1 of the current year.
-Calf Description Born after January 1st of the current fair year Can also be shown in the market beef feeder calf class or heifer calf class Tagged at spring weigh-in Calves must be born by May 1st E 23201 (N 20 4H 23201
+Calf Description Born after January 1st of the current fair year Can also be shown in the market beef feeder calf class or heifer calf class Tagged at spring weigh-in Calves must be born by May 1st ₩ 20 4H 23201 •••

 Show Bill • Pairs of all breeds will show in one or two classes depending on how many pairings.
-There will be a Grand Champion Cow-Calf Pair selected.
+There will be a Grand Champion Cow-Calf Pair selected. ----------- --- --

-Beef Heifer I DIVISION Animal Description Born on or after September 1 of two years previous Animal Identification Commercial heifers: 840-RFID Tag and 5- digit county tag Registered heifers: 840-RFID tag and tattoo Additional State Fair Requirement: DNA Hair Sample EXERCISE EXERCI Show Bill Divided by age Junior heifer calves: January 1-March 31 of current year Winter heifer calves: November 1- December 31 of previous year Senior heifer calves: September 1- October 31 of previous year Late summer yearling heifers: July 1- August 31 of previous year Early summer yearling heifers: May 1- June 30 of previous year Spring yearling heifers: March 1- April 30 of previous year Junior yearling heifers: January 1- February 29 of previous year Senior yearling heifers: September 1- December 31 of two years previous RECOURT REC
+Beef Heifer I Division Animal Description Born on or after September 1 of two years previous Animal Identification Commercial heifers: 840-RFID Tag and 5-digit county tag Registered heifers: 840-RFID tag and tattoo Additional State Fair Requirement: DNA Hair Sample € Show Bill Divided by age Junior heifer calves: January 1-March 31 of current year Winter heifer calves: November 1- December 31 of previous year Senior heifer calves: September 1- October 31 of previous year Late summer yearling heifers: July 1- August 31 of previous year Early summer yearling heifers: May 1- June 30 of previous year Spring yearling heifers: March 1- April 30 of previous year Junior yearling heifers: January 1- February 29 of previous year Senior yearling heifers: September 1- December 31 of two years previous RECOURTY RECOUR beer reeuer C Beel Feeder Calves Division Animal Description Born on or after January 1 of the current fair year 300-750 pounds Weaned and broke to lead unless part of the cow-calf division Castrated, dehorned, and healed before fair Can be shown the following year as a steer Eligible for Livestock Auction.
+If they go through the Auction as a feeder calf, they are NOT eligible for the Auction if they come back to the Fair as a Steer.
+Animal Identification • 840-RFID Tag and 5-digit county tag N 3201 IN 20 4H Show Bill • Classes divided by weight